- Budget and Finance

 - Mid-October to early November – The faculty voting body reviews the TRP reports and the candidate’s response and votes.
 The chair/director then composes the cover letter and assures proper assembly of the tenure dossier to be submitted to the College.

 - Early November – Deadline for units to submit promotion dossiers for Associate Professor with tenure.

 - February – Deadline for College promotion decisions to be submitted to the Provost.

 - Mid May – The final decision on the promotion case is made by the Regents.

 Tenure Clock: Effective January 1, 2006, faculty with a January 1 start date began to have the tenure clock start the following September.
 For example, if the candidate’s initial appointment began on January 1, 2016, the tenure clock would begin on September 1, 2016 and the 2021- 22 academic year will be considered his/her sixth year.
 Terms spent on leave do not stop the tenure clock.

-Request for Delay of Tenure: Under certain circumstances faculty may request a delay of the tenure review as an exception to the six-year rule.
-Faculty who add children to their households, experience other care giving demands, or experience personal illness during the pre-tenure years may request to delay the tenure review by one year with a total delay of no more than two years.
+Request for an Exclusion from the Tenure Clock: Under certain circumstances faculty may request an exclusion from the tenure clock as an exception to the six-year rule.
+Faculty who add children to their households, experience other care giving demands, or experience personal illness during the pre-tenure years may request an exclusion of one year for each event with a total exclusion of no more than two years.